tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 how these live ranges---that you have already done some kind of analysis to build a mapping.

 Part of this analysis is called *liveness analysis*.

+## Liveness analysis

 The result of liveness analysis is a mapping of `BasicBlock -> Set[Instruction]` that tells you which virtual registers (remember, since we're in SSA, instruction==vreg) are alive (used later) at the beginning of the basic block.
 This is called a *live-in* set.
 For example:

 ```
 B0: